 Neighbour notification letters were sent to 40 local addresses.
 At the time of drafting this report the neighbour notification period had yet to expire.
 Members will be verbally updated on the evening of any representations received.
-Three letters of objection were received (two of which were from the same address) with detailed comments that have been summarised as follows:
+Three letters of objection were received (two of which were from the same address) with detailed comments that have been summarised as follows: - Lack of parking and highway safety.

-- Lack of parking and highway safety.
+- Lack of parking and highway safe

 - Late night deliveries.

 - Smell.

 - Rubbish including dumping of waste.

 - Noise.

-- There are too many takeaway/restaurants in the immediate area. - There should be a balance between shops and food related premises. - Anti-social behaviour issues.
+- There are too many takeaway/restaurants in the immediate area.

+- There should be a balance between shops and food related premises. - Anti-social behaviour issues.